Recon-Fuzz/morpho/magic/test-notes.md

 ## Notes for Future Agents

 1. **Do not modify Setup.setup() in CryticToFoundry**: The setup() function should only be modified in the Setup contract
-2. **Use target functions**: Always call functions defined in TargetFunctions or inherited contracts, never call morpho.* directly in tests
+2. **Always use target functions**: Call functions defined in TargetFunctions or inherited contracts (MorphoTargets, AdminTargets), never call morpho.* directly
-3. **Multi-step operations**: Many operations require setup (e.g., liquidation needs unhealthy position, borrow needs collateral)
+3. **Multi-step operations**: Many operations require prerequisites:
+   - Withdraw requires prior supply
+   - Borrow requires collateral + liquidity
+   - Liquidate requires unhealthy position (manipulate oracle price)
+   - Repay requires existing borrow
+4. **Actor management**: Use `switchActor(uint)` to change the current actor, use `_getActor()` to get current actor
-4. **Oracle price**: Default is ORACLE_PRICE_SCALE (1e36), manipulate for unhealthy positions
+5. **Oracle price**: Default is ORACLE_PRICE_SCALE (1e36), drop it to create unhealthy positions
-5. **Authorization patterns**: Some functions (withdraw, withdrawCollateral, borrow on behalf) require authorization
+6. **Clamped functions**: Some can't be directly tested in Foundry due to modifier interactions; test underlying logic instead
+7. **Admin functions**: Are already properly separated in AdminTargets with `asAdmin` modifier

 ## Test Execution Results

-All 35 tests pass successfully:
+All 26 tests pass successfully:
-- Compilation: Successful with 1 warning (unused variable in test_liquidate_realizesBadDebt)
+- **Compilation**: Successful with 1 warning (unused variable in flash loan callback)
-- Execution Time: ~14ms
+- **Execution Time**: ~2.28ms
-- Gas Usage: Tests range from ~15k to ~475k gas
+- **Gas Usage**: Tests range from ~348 to ~284k gas
+- **Coverage**: 25/25 functions from testing_priority.md (100%)

+## Files Modified in This Phase

+1. `test/recon/CryticToFoundry.sol` - Added 26 unit tests for all prioritized functions
+2. `magic/reverting_handlers.md` - Documented that no functions have justified reverts
+3. `magic/test-notes.md` - This file, documenting test implementation

+## Files NOT Modified

+1. `test/recon/Setup.sol` - No changes needed; existing setup works perfectly
+2. `test/recon/targets/MorphoTargets.sol` - No changes needed
+3. `test/recon/targets/AdminTargets.sol` - Already had proper separation of admin functions